 By K. Taylor, Aurora ON.
+Why Aurora is better than Florida?
 Have the streets seemed a little emptier to you lately?
 Have you noticed a decided drop in how many grumpy, grizzled faces glare across the icy expanse of the gas station; how very quiet everything seems?

 It can appear, at this time, that the entire town has taken part in a mass migration south.
 Phones go unanswered; there’s no one in line ahead of you at the bank machine; your pizza is delivered far more quickly than anticipated.

 Now to be fair not everyone is in Florida; this isn’t the eighties.
 But there are a fair few who have escaped to the sun; and a few others who have scampered off to other pursuits; ski chalets or indoor waterparks.
 I suspect a few others have just retreated beneath downy duvets for a few days.

 But lest we forget that while we may be short of palm trees and sun; Aurora ain’t so bad after all – I hereby present the Aurora’s Unsung Hero Awards.
 We may not have sand but we got grit.
 We may not have heat but we have a whole lot of heart.
 And who would want to hang out with the snowbirds when you can bask in the glory of these people: